vermaaman0502/Sequence-game/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues with the Drum Kit Project or have suggestions for improvements, please feel free to open an issue on the GitHub repository.
+If you encounter any issues with the Sequence Game Project or have suggestions for improvements, please feel free to open an issue on the GitHub repository.
 When opening an issue, provide as much detail as possible, including:

 - A clear and descriptive title.